 Getting adequate levels of vitamins and iron are essential for a healthy immune system.
 Your immune system is your body’s natural defence against illness.
 If you are unable to meet your needs through food alone, supplementing with multivitamins in conjunction with Active Iron is an effective means of supporting your immune system.

 Best Time to Take Multivitamins

 You should take your multivitamins in the morning with a meal so you can ease absorption.
-However, if that causes stomach pain, try taking them in the afternoon before you go to bed.
+However, if that causes stomach pain, try taking it before you go to bed.
 Remember, the most important thing is to make them a part of your daily routine.

 People that would benefit the most from taking multivitamins are:

-- Adults, because vitamin B12, calcium and vitamin D absorption decreases with age.
+- Adults, because vitamin B12, calcium, and vitamin D absorption decrease with age.

 When is the Best Time of Day to Take Prenatal Vitamins?

 - Pregnant and breastfeeding women may benefit from taking prenatal vitamins because of their extra requirement for essential nutrients.
 However, it is advised that pregnant women or those on medication check with a healthcare professional before taking vitamin or mineral supplements.

 - As with traditional multivitamins, prenatal vitamins are best taken in the morning and as part of your daily routine.

 Best Time to Take Vitamin D